Laurentvw/scrapher/README.md

 ### Basic Usage

-In order to start scraping, you need to set the URL(s) or HTML to scrape, and a type of selector to use (for example a regex selector, together with the matched data to return).
+In order to start scraping, you need to set the URL(s) or HTML to scrape, and a type of selector to use (for example a regex selector, together with the data you wish to match).

 ```php
 use \Laurentvw\Scrapher\Scrapher;